marshalsimons/Cyber-Range/README.md

    ```

+# Ubuntu 64-bit

+1. Go to https://ubuntu.com/download/desktop and download the installer.
+2. Create a new VM and add the ISO
+3. Add the device to the LAN segment
+4. After installation, install the VMware tools package and update the device.

 # Metasploitable2

 1. Go to https://www.rapid7.com/products/metasploit/metasploitable/
 2. Click **Download Now**.
 3. Create a folder and extract the downloaded archive.
+4. Add the network adapter to the LAN segment.

 # REMnux